-The lowest unit exam score is automatically dropped to accommodate personal reasons that may arise to miss an exam.
+For your FINAL GRADE the lowest of the four unit exam scores is automatically dropped to accommodate personal reasons that may arise to miss an exam.
 You do not need to explain or submit an excuse.
 I assume if you miss an exam you have a good reason.
 There are no alternative dates or times to take or make-up unit exams.

-All exams will be in the regular lecture room.
 Unit exams are during lecture as indicated in the schedule at the end of the syllabus.
 Rules and procedures for exams will be explained before exams and must be followed for all exams.

-Sample Exam Questions: To help you prepare for the upcoming exams I will provide you with a few related questions in the form of a sample exam.
+Sample Exam Questions: To help you prepare for the upcoming exams I will provide you with weekly quizzes and Mylab /Mastering assignments to reinforce the content of the lecture for the week.
 This will give you an idea of the type of questions and topics to expect on the actual exam.
-I will usually post these on the Wednesday preceding the actual exams.
+I will post these on the Fridays to be due the following Sunday at midnight.
+It is strongly advised that you do the assignments preceding the actual exams.
 Along with the exams, I will also post a separate answer key to confirm your answers.
-The recommended use of the sample is to initially answer as a close book exam (to test your knowledge), then use your text book to look up the answers, and finally check the answer keys to confirm your answers.
+The recommended use of the quizzes to initially answer as a close book exam (to test your knowledge), then use your text book to look up the answers, and finally check the answer keys to confirm your answers.
 Many of my previous students have found this approach very useful before taking my actual exams.